juliansgottfried/Dengue/README.md

 3. Run "bash transfer_in.sh".
 Push the repo.

 4. In the cluster, pull the repo.
-In the file "run_times.txt", write time limits in minutes for each run, each on a new line, in lexicographic order by folder name (i.e. earlier dates first, then earlier letters).
+In the file "run_times.txt", write time limits in minutes for each run, each on a new line, in alphabetical order by folder name.
 90 minutes is a good initial limit.

 5. Run "bash launch.sh".